 Service tunnel project affecting the access to the MNI lot until June 2016

 Contractors for the service tunnel project have been working behind the new expansion of the Neuro since the fall of 2014.
 A portion of the lane passage to the parking spaces has remained blocked.
 Personnel have been put on site to direct traffic and ensure the safety of pedestrians.
 The work in this zone is expected to be completed sometime in June of 2016.
 A map indicating the affected area is available here: Map of parking area affected by the service tunnel project (Neuro)

 More information about the service tunnel project is available here: construction_start_notice_2015.11.16.pdf

 To ensure the safety of all drivers and pedestrians, please drive slowly and carefully through the affected area.

-Entrance to the Drummond Lot via Hosmer House (3630 Promenade Sir William Osler) is closed indefinitely (Mountain Street entrance remains open)
+Entrance to the Drummond Lot via Hosmer House (3630 Promenade Sir William Osler) closed until further notice (Mountain Street entrance remains open)

 Due to a serious masonry problem at the Hosmer House, the access to the Drummond lot via the Hosmer House driveway (3630 Promenade Sir William Osler) has been closed indefinitely until the masonry is repaired.
 The two spaces in front of Hosmer House have also been condemned for parking indefinitely until the masonry is repaired.
-Construction fencing will be placed around the Hosmer House by December 14, 2015.
+A safety perimeter has been set up around the Hosmer House.